 “The start of the game was unreal.
 I am good pals with Mike and it was nice to share that final with him.

-“It was nice to come out on top, it was a great game and hopefully there will be more to come.
+“It was nice to come out on top, it was a great game and hopefully there will be more of that to come.

 “I think I’m one of the players that does perform under pressure in big moments, I think I’ve got that in my locker and I’ve proved time and time again that I can produce in these big moments.

-“Once you have a scare in the semi-finals and could potentially be knocked out, you are kind of free-rolling and that’s how I felt in that final.
-I produced my best in the final.
+“Once you have a scare in the semi-finals and you could potentially be out, you are kind of free-rolling and that’s how I felt in that final.
+I produced my best stuff at the weekend in the final game.

-“Vegas was probably the best weekend tournament that I have ever produced, even to this day.
+“Vegas was probably the best weekend tournament that I’ve ever produced, even to this day.

-“I think I averaged over 100 in every game.
+“I think every game was over a 100 average.
 I always look back and think I can do that, that was three or four years ago and I’m a different animal now.”

 Smith himself is proof of what can happen following success in the bet365 US Darts Masters.

-He went on to win the Grand Slam of Darts weeks later, defeating Aspinall in the final before going on to claim his first world title.
+He went on to win the Grand Slam of Darts weeks later, defeating Aspinall in the final, before going on to claim his final world title.